donedgardo/blog/content/blog/tdd-in-rust-game-engine-bevy.md

 can write tests to ensure that the animation system correctly updates the animation state and that the sprite sheet gets updated by frame.

-Let's take a look at an example.
+Let's take a look at an example from my [recent game](https://onyx.edgardocarreras.com).
 Suppose we are developing a character animation system for our game.
 We want to create a system that updates the character's animation based on their movement.
 The character animation system will take as input the character's velocity and update the character's sprite sheet accordingly.